MyCollab/mycollab/README.md

 1. Download MyCollab - http://www.mycollab.com/pricing/download/
 2. Follow installation guideline at http://wiki.mycollab.com/Installation_Guideline

 If you need understand more MyCollab advanced configuration settings, please visit link http://wiki.mycollab.com/Configuration.
-You should be finished in a matter of minutes.
+You will finish reading and understanding in a matter of minutes.

 ## Document
 MyCollab is documented at http://wiki.mycollab.com.
 There are must read wiki articles if it is the first time you use MyCollab